Unboxed-Software/solana-course/content/solana-pay.md

 _By the end of this lesson, you will be able to:_

 -   Use the Solana Pay specification to build payment requests and initiate transactions using URLs encoded as QR codes
--   Use the `@solana/pay` library to help with the creation of Solana Pay payment requests
+-   Use the `@solana/pay` library to help with the creation of Solana Pay transaction requests
 -   Partially sign transactions and implement transaction gating based on certain conditions

 # TL;DR